 - where the EU Commission has approved specific arrangements in respect of certain countries, such as the US Privacy Shield, in relation to organisations that have signed up to it in the USA.

 We will only hold your personal data for as long as is necessary.
-How long is necessary will depend upon the purposes for which we collected the personal information (see section 4 above) and whether we are under any legal obligation to keep the personal information (such as in relation to accounting or auditing records or for tax reasons).
+How long is necessary will depend upon the purposes for which we collected the personal information and whether we are under any legal obligation to keep the personal information (such as in relation to accounting or auditing records or for tax reasons).
 We may also need to keep personal information in case of any legal claims.

 We have set out above the details of our retention periods for different types of data.
-You can find them in section 2 and also in section 3.

 ‘Automated decision making’ is where a decision is automatically made without any human involvement.
 Under data protection laws, this includes profiling.
 ‘Profiling’ is the automated processing of personal data to evaluate or analyse certain personal aspects of a person (such as their behaviour, characteristics, interests and preferences).